SachsLab/IntracranialNeurophysDL/docs/LocalConfig.md

 container so all packages will be installed on the local machine.

 1. Identify the version of tensorflow you will be using and its requirements.
-    * Look for the `tensorflow_gpu` entries in [this table](https://www.tensorflow.org/install/source#tested_build_configurations).
+    * Find your preferred version of tensorflow in [this table](https://www.tensorflow.org/install/source#gpu).
     (Even though the table is for linux, the version dependencies are true in Windows too)
     * Find the latest version of tensorflow_gpu, identify the highest version of python it requires, and the version of CUDA it requires.
-As of this writing: tensorflow_gpu >= 1.14.0 with python 3.6 and CUDA 10.0
+As of this writing: tensorflow 2.1 with python 3.7, CUDA 10.1, and cuDNN 7.6.
-        * Even though we will be using tensorflow 2.0, its requirements are the same as the latest tensorflow 1.x.

 1. Install a version of nVidia drivers with version number >= to the minimum required.
     * Go to [this table](https://docs.nvidia.com/deeplearning/sdk/cudnn-support-matrix/index.html) and